-23. I draw attention to the matter below.
+15. I draw attention to the matter below.
+My opinion is not modified in respect of this matter.

-Unaudited disclosure note
+Unaudited disclosure notes

-24. In terms of section 125(2) (e) of the Municipal Finance Management Act of South Africa, 2003 (Act No. 56 of 2003) (MFMA), the municipality is required to disclose particulars of non-compliance with the MFMA in the financial statements.
-This disclosure requirement did not form part of the audit of the financial statements and, accordingly, I do not express an opinion on it.
+16. In terms of section 125(2)(e) of the MFMA, the municipality is required to disclose particulars of non-compliance with the MFMA in the financial statements.
+This disclosure requirement did not form part of the audit of the financial statements and, accordingly.
+I do not express an opinion on it.